dervisonurgurbuz/DDPS_Assignment_1/README.md

     source deploy_spark.sh node105,node106,node107 datasets/soc-Epinions1.txt 10
     ```

-    (do once) comment out the commands again.
+    (do once) Comment out the commands again.

     The computing time per iteration will be stored in the npy_files folder